The Four Principles of Individual Decision-Making in Economics

 The Cost of Something Is What You Give Up to Get It

 A consumer who simply compares the price of items may not be correctly calculating the true cost.
-Wise consumers will also take into account less-than-tangible costs associated with a given action or purchase.
-For instance, an item that costs less but requires long-term manual maintenance may be more expensive in the long term, as the owner will have to give up his time and effort to maintain it.
+Wise consumers will also take into account less-than-tangible costs of a given action or purchase.
+For instance, an item that costs less but that requires long-term manual maintenance may be more expensive in the long term, as the owner will have to give up his time and effort to maintain it.
 His time could be better spent earning money at his job.

 Rational People Think at the Margin